 THE HOLY FATHERS OF THE APOSTOLIC SEE OF SAINTS STEPHEN AND MARK

 The Holy Fathers of the Apostolic See are Pope Saint Leo X (Roman Catholic) and Saint Archbishop Aftimios Ofiesh (Russian Orthodox).
-The Holy Fathers are the two principle representatives of the historic Apostolic, spiritual, infrastructural, ethnic, and cultural legacy that the Apostolic See of Rome-Ruthenia (Imperial Roman Church) inherited and perpetuates.
-Both are key figures in the Apostolic Succession of the modern Imperial Roman Church.
+The Holy Fathers are the two principle representatives of the historic Apostolic, spiritual, infrastructural, ethnic, and cultural legacy that the Apostolic See of Rome-Ruthenia (United Roman-Ruthenian Church) inherited and perpetuates.
+Both are key figures in the Apostolic Succession of the modern United Roman-Ruthenian Church.
 They are not the founders of the Church, for the Church was founded in 33 AD by Christ.
-The modern restoration of the Imperial Roman Church was in 2008.
+The establishment of the United Roman-Ruthenian Church was in 2008.

-Saint Leo X, Bishop of Rome, was the first Florentine Archfather, by which the Papa-Knyaz and Catholicos of Rome-Ruthenia is temporal successor to St. Peter the Apostle and Anglican Patriarch of Rome.
-The Gallo-Russo-Byzantine Catholicate is a descendant and successor of the patriarchate founded by Saint Aftimios Ofiesh.
-Together they also represent the Roman-Russian ecclesiastical, ethnic, and cultural nature of the Apostolic See and the Pontifical Imperial State of Rome-Ruthenia.
+Saint Leo X, Bishop of Rome, was the first Florentine Archfather, by which the Bishop and Catholicos of Rome-Ruthenia is temporal successor to St. Peter the Apostle.
+The Catholicate of Rome-Ruthenia is a descendant and successor of the patriarchate founded by Saint Aftimios Ofiesh.
+Together they also represent the Roman-Russian ecclesiastical, ethnic, and cultural nature of the Apostolic See, the United Roman-Ruthenian Church, and its temporal heritage wing, the Pontifical Imperial State of Rome-Ruthenia.